Anthony Hawtrey: Life and career

-Hawtrey was born in Claygate, Surrey, the illegitimate son of the actors Sir Charles Hawtrey and Olive Morris (the daughter of Florence Terry), and was educated at Bradfield College prior to studying for the stage under Bertha Moore.
+Hawtrey was born in Claygate, Surrey, the illegitimate son of the actors Sir Charles Hawtrey and Olive Morris (daughter of Florence Terry), and was educated at Bradfield College prior to studying for the stage under Bertha Moore.

 From 1930 Hawtrey worked as an actor in London, on tour in South Africa, and with the Liverpool Repertory Company.
 He appeared as the King of France in the Old Vic's production of King Lear in 1931, when his cousin John Gielgud played Lear.
 In 1939 he was director of productions at the Embassy Theatre in north London, subsequently becoming director at the Swindon Repertory Company.
 Hawtrey then became the second manager of the Dundee Repertory Theatre, succeeding Robert Thornley as Director of Productions in December 1940.
 He opened with a Christmas adaptation of The Scarlet Pimpernel, and from 1940 to 1942 he directed and acted in over 40 plays in Dundee.